 cd [extracted-directory-address]Replace the [extracted-directory-address] with the folder address where you extracted the zip file.
 Open the command line from the folder/finder by just following these steps:

 - Go to Keyboard > Shortcuts > Services > Enable “New Terminal at Folder.”

-- Now you are all set, and you can easily execute the ADB commands from the command-line window after connecting the Android smartphone to your Mac.
+- Now you are all set.
+You can execute the ADB commands from the command-line window after connecting the Android smartphone to your Mac.

-Here are some of the most important and useful ADB commands you can use.
+Here are some of the most essential and useful ADB commands you can use.

 adb devices– ensures your device is connected to PC/Mac.

 adb push– send files to the smartphone directory.